bihealth/sodar-core-legacy/README.rst

 SODAR Core is a framework for Django web application development.

-It was conceived to facilitate the creation of scientific data management and analysis web applications (but can be useful in other contexts as well).
+It was conceived to facilitate the creation of scientific data management and analysis web applications, but can be useful in other contexts as well.
 In that it is similar to the CMS or ecommerce frameworks that you can find `Awesome Django List <https://github.com/wsvincent/awesome-django#content-management-systems>`__ but you will find the components/libraries provided in SODAR Core are more generic and in this reflecting the broader range of applications that we target.